A classic twist on a take-out favorite!

 For the Bake

-- Preheat oven to 400 degrees.
+- Preheat the oven to 400 degrees.
 Spray a 9X13 inch casserole dish with non-stick spray and set aside.

 - In a large skillet, heat the sesame oil on medium heat.
 Once hot, add the chicken and cook until golden on the outside.
-Add onion and garlic then saute until onions soften, about 5 minutes.
+Add onion and garlic, then saute until onions soften, about 5 minutes.

 Nutrition Information